hwayne/learntla/content/introduction/example/index.md

 ### TLA+ Toolbox

-The TLA+ Toolbox is the main (and only) IDE for TLA+.
+The [TLA+ Toolbox](https://github.com/tlaplus/tlaplus/releases/latest) is the IDE for TLA+.
 Using TLA+ has enough moving parts that using an IDE is the right choice here, regardless of your preferences.

 ![](img/intro_toolbox.png)